srstevenson/nb-clean/README.md

 nb-clean will exit with status code 0 if the notebook is clean, and status code 1 if it is not. nb-clean will also print details of cell execution counts, metadata, outputs, and empty cells it finds.

+Note that the conflicting options `--preserve-notebook-metadata` and `--remove-all-notebook-metadata` cannot be used together, as they represent contradictory instructions.

 ### Cleaning (interactive)